 Wendy volunteers as a spiritual listener for people on the margins, at three different programs in the Twin Cities.
 The Pathways program at the Basilica in Minneapolis embraces the power of change by strengthening an individual’s outlook on life through awareness of God and self, relationship building and skill development.
 Peace House offers a non-violent, welcoming and inclusive community for poor and marginalized women and men who are seeking companionship, safety from the streets and personal affirmation.
 Union Gospel Mission’s Naomi Family Residence offers shelter for women and children escaping abuse, battling addiction, and struggling with homelessness and poverty.
 This women’s shelter provides a safe place to sleep and 3 meals a day.
 More importantly, it provides a full program designed to build family stability by helping to meet the physical, spiritual, and emotional needs of women and children in crisis.

-In addition, Wendy is enrolled in the Living School, offered by the Center for Action and Contemplation in Albuquerque, New Mexico.
+In 2020 Wendy completed her studies in the Living School, offered by the Center for Action and Contemplation in Albuquerque, New Mexico.
 Core faculty members include Richard Rohr, Cynthia Bourgeault, and James Finley.
 The Living School for Action and Contemplation offers a unique opportunity to a select group of students to deepen engagement with their truest selves and with the world.
 Through rigorous study and contemplative practice, students awaken to the pattern of reality—God’s loving presence with and in all things; and embrace a rich heritage of faith from the Christian mystical tradition.

 She also participated in the 4-year EfM (Education for Ministry) program, through Sewanee University.
 EfM offers an opportunity to discover how to respond to the call to Christian service.